Women detail assault and harassment on planes

 "If somebody reports a crime to an airline, it should be flagged.
 It should not be treated as if it's lost luggage," Dvaladze told CNN.

-A spokesperson for Delta Airlines told CNN that the airline continues to be "disheartened by the events Ms. Dvaladze described."
+A spokesperson for Delta Air Lines told CNN that the airline continues to be "disheartened by the events Ms. Dvaladze described."

 The spokesperson said that Delta crew members are "trained to have situational awareness in the cabin at all times and are prepared to handle a range of situations and always prioritize customer safety."